TiffanyJTFu/TiffanyFu/_pages/about.md

 * Conducted literature review, assisted in survey design, and supported data collection and analysis.

 <a href="https://tiffanyjtfu.github.io/TiffanyFu/teaching/SocialScienceResearchProject" target='_blank'>Brown University Pre-College Program – Social Science Research Project (2024)</a>
-<br>**Topic:** The Lack of Cultural Awareness in Markham: Challenges and Opportunities for Youth Engagement
+<br>**Topic:** The Misrepresentation of Chinese Culture: A Youth Perspective on Anti-Asian Racism and Cultural Identity
 * Completed under the mentorship of a Brown University professor as part of the Leadership and Social Change course.
 * Researched the effects of cultural disconnect among youth and proposed engagement-based solutions for community improvement.